hmmohsin/DAS/README.md

 ------
 ## Running the experiment with default configuration.
-change current directory to bin and run the client. client takes client ID as input.
+change current directory to bin and run the client.
+Client takes client ID as input.\
 *cd ../bin && ./client 1*
 ------
 ## Compiling Results